 - obtain statements from two referees, regarding his/her suitability for the programme; and

 - obtain a TOEFL/IELTS score* if he/she is not from an English medium university.

 For the Financial Technology Stream, candidates with computer science, engineering, mathematics, physics, statistics, or science and technology related background are highly preferred.

 Candidates may be invited to write a written test and/or to attend an interview.
-Class commences in August.
+Class commences in late August.

 We welcome overseas applicants.
 Candidates who wish to be admitted based on a qualification from a university outside Hong Kong, where the language of teaching is not English, are required to take the Test of English as a Foreign Language (TOEFL*).
 The International English Language Testing System (IELTS*) is also accepted as an equivalent standard.
 Upon successful application, overseas students will need to arrange their own student visas.